MooersLab/latextips/README.md

 LaTeX will autogenerate the table of contents, indices, bibliographies, glossaries, acronym lists, lists of figures, lists of tables, list of computer code listings, and lists of equations.
 The last four lists require the use of captions that appear in the lists.
 Captions require the use of a subset of environments that are known as floats.
-I defined a code environment that encloses the minted environment for code listings and an eqc environment that does likewise for equations.
+I defined a *code* environment that encloses the minted environment for code listings and an *eqc* environment that does likewise for equations.
 These are custom float environments that allow the use of captions.

 There may be computer RAM limits that block the generation of all of these indices.
 You may have to drop several of them.
-The

 ## Epigraphs

-The epigraph package supports the insertion of epigraphs, which I store in a epigraphs.tex file.
+The epigraph package supports the insertion of epigraphs below the chapter title in a book.
+I store quotes in a master epigraphs.tex file in one project.
+I copy this file to other projects.

+It takes a lot of time to gather quotes.
 I gather quotes over the years and call upon them when needed.
 LaTeX automatically handles the formatting.

 ## Tables

-Tables are a great strength of org-mode because they are trivial to assemble and they do computations.
+Tables are a great strength of org-mode because they are trivial to assemble, and they even can do by row and by column computations like a spreadsheet.
-In contrast, tables can be a pain to assemble in Emacs unless you use a snippet for table.
+In contrast, tables can be a pain to assemble in Emacs, unless you use a snippet for a table with a fixed number of rows and columns.

 You can spend a lot of time configuring tables.
 There are web-tools that ease generating a template for a table.